sammysmallman/CoreOSC/README.md

 ---

 ### Bundles
-An `OSCBundle` is a container for messages, but also other bundles and allows for the invokation of multiple messages atomically as well scheduling them to be invoked at some point in the future.
+An `OSCBundle` is a container for messages, but also other bundles and allows for the invokation of multiple messages atomically as well as scheduling them to be invoked at some point in the future.
 For further information regarding the temporal semantics of bundles and their associated `OSCTimeTag`s, please see [OSC 1.0](http://opensoundcontrol.org/spec-1_0.html#timetags).
 ```swift
 let message1 = try!
 OSCMessage(with: "/core/osc/1")
 let message2 = try!
 OSCMessage(with: "/core/osc/2")